junopark919/mini-project/user-list/README.md

 ## Technologies Used

-- HTML5
-- CSS3
+- HTML
-- JavaScript
+- CSS
-- React
+- JavaScript(with React)

 <br>